-Activity Activity Type When to use Activity Activity Description How to use tool Activity tool Environment al Adaptability Display Cards The tools can be recommended on a case to case basis.
+Activity Activity Type When to use Activity Activity Description How to use tool Activity tool Display Cards The tools can be recommended on a case to case basis.
 It is used for feeling and identifying items.
 It helps the trainee during the Training to provide additional information and emphasis on the content.
 These cards have Braille inscribed in them for reading.
 A visually impaired person can touch and comprehend these braille texts and therefore read material published using the same.
 This requires knowledge of the Braille Language.
 Need proper information regarding Display Cards.
 Follow the instruction given by the trainer.
-Tactile information It should be Tactile TLM It is used to create a 3D demo of a 2D image.
+Environment al Adaptability Tactile information It should be Tactile TLM It is used to create a 3D demo of a 2D image.
 It is recommended for all persons with Visual Impairment Tactile is used to get the visualization of the visuals (model or 3D images) by touch and feel.
 Tactile stickers or diagrams are used to get the visualization of things like computer screen or any outline by touch and feel.
 Tactile markers are also used to differentiate the things.
 A visually impaired person can touch and comprehend these and therefore differentiate things or comprehend messages.
-Needs to be prepared using the locally available stickers or bindis and other materials. -Tactile diagrams -Tactile stickers -Tactile flooring Tactile marks to identify various things/devi ces/ Spots -Bindi and other stickers used to provide tactile feeling to differentiate items.
+Needs to be prepared using the locally available stickers or bindis and other materials.
+Tactile diagrams Tactile stickers Tactile flooring Tactile marks to identify various things/devices/ Spots Bindi and other stickers used to provide tactile feeling to differentiat e items.

-Activity Activity Type When to use Activity Activity Description How to use Tool Activity Tool Environment al Adaptability Tactile paving Tactile paving guide to Persons with visual impairment about way of movement.
+Environment al Adaptability Tactile paving Tactile paving guide to Persons with visual impairment about way of movement.
 This is a kind of textured on ground surface that is often found on footpaths, staircase and platform and lobby.
 It facilitates for mobility of persons with Visual Impairment.
-Tactile paving provides for a distinctive surface pattern detectable by cane or underfoot used to alert persons with visual impairment during their movement to streets and hazardous dropoffs.
+Tactile paving provides for a distinctive surface pattern detectable by cane or underfoot used to alert persons with visual impairment during their movement to streets and hazardous drop-offs.
 The visually impaired person can feel the surface using the cane and avoid accidents.
 This should be used by persons with blindness during the movement and it helps to identify the path or way.
 The cane helps to identify the surface pattern.
-NA
+NA ----------------------------------- ------------------- --- -- -- ----

+The trainer should be

-Activity Activity Type When to use Activity Activity Description How to use Tool Activity Tool Sensitization of the Trainer Trainer should be sensitized towards person with blindness.
-It can be recommended for training to all candidates with Blindness (Visually Impaired) The trainer should be oriented to the needs of persons with Visual impairment.
+Sensitization of the Trainer Trainer should be sensitized towards person with blindness.
+It can be recommended for training to all candidates with Blindness (Visually Impaired) oriented to the needs of persons with Visual impairment.
 They should also possess functional understanding of the challenges persons with blindness face to execute their day to day errands.
 Gain Knowledge of disability, assistive aids.
 Learn to assess candidates (before training).
 Create an inclusive training environment and training material.
-The trainer must have video clippings of each and every aid in use and must know the specifications of where to get and how to get, as well as knowledge/infor mation on where to get the repairs done if required.
+The trainer must have video clippings of each and every aid in use and must know the specifications of where to get and how to get, as well as knowledge/information on where to get the repairs done if required.
 This will equip the visually impaired person with adequate information of the various assistive aids available and their usage.
-This will also create a positive and conducive environment that fosters effective learning.
-Trainer should undergo training with specific disabilities and should be able to change his/her approach according to the needs of the student.
+This will also create a positive and conducive environment that fosters effective Trainer should undergo training with specific disabilities and should be able to change his/her approach according to the needs of the student.
 She/he should be able to provide multisensory input, keeping in mind the learning style of the student.
-Communication -hand gestures -touch sensitivity Behaviour -sensitivity -patience -customized approach to students
+COMMUNICATI ON • hand gestures • touch sensitivity BEHAVIOUR • sensitivity • patience • customized approach to students

+learning.